SimformSolutionsPvtLtd/react-native-spinner-button/README.md

 # react-native-spinner-button
 This is a pure javascript and react-native Button component with a Spinner embeded in it.
-In many of the react-native projects I have worked on required the button to be disabled when app is processing something on tap of that button, and a loading indicator on it or beside it, so the user can be made aware of app doing some processing.
+In many of the react-native projects we have worked on required the button to be disabled when app is processing something on tap of that button, and a loading indicator on it or beside it, so the user can be made aware of app doing some processing.

 From a developer perspective, it is very painful to manage two different components: a button and a spinner for lots of buttons!
-So when I came accross this beautiful component [SSspinnerButton](https://github.com/simformsolutions/SSSpinnerButton), I decided to do something like that in react-native.
+So when we came accross this beautiful component [SSspinnerButton](https://github.com/simformsolutions/SSSpinnerButton), we decided to do something like that in react-native.

 By default it will render a Button and you have to pass a boolean _isLoading_ prop to it.
 When the _isLoading_ will be true, it will render a Spinner in place of the Button and once its false, the Button will be rendered back again.